jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 especially as a freshman in college.
 How did you first get started coding?**

-Timothy: I've always been a pretty curious person and I always want to know how things work.
+Timothy: "I've always been a pretty curious person and I always want to know how things work.
 When I see something that is broken, I always want to fix it.
 Back in middle school, I was probably the techiest person in my family.
 My mom had this DVD that she wanted to convert to a format that could be shared to my grandparents, so she asked me to take a look at it.

-I found this open source tool called ffmpeg which seemed like the perfect tool for this, but the problem was that ffmpeg was really badly documented and very complex.
+"I found this open source tool called ffmpeg which seemed like the perfect tool for this, but the problem was that ffmpeg was really badly documented and very complex.
 I knew that it was the right tool for the task, but didn't know how to use it.
 After a lot of work, I finally figured it out, but I didn't want other people to have to go through that.

-That kind of began my journey into open source:
+"That kind of began my journey into open source:
 I wrote up the documentation for what I had done on the ffmpeg wiki and then started trying to contribute to the official documentation.

-It wasn't really _coding_ because it was just fixing documentation and typos, but around that same time, I decided to start trying to learn to read the code for ffmpeg in order to actually understand how it works.
+"It wasn't really _coding_ because it was just fixing documentation and typos, but around that same time, I decided to start trying to learn to read the code for ffmpeg in order to actually understand how it works.
 This got me started learning C, which ffmpeg is written in.